Maternity Leave California: Everything You Need to Know

 What Are the Benefits of PFL?

 California’s PFL law offers multiple benefits.
 You may qualify for a portion of your normal weekly pay for up to six weeks of approved leave.
-The maximum amount of payment you can receive is 55% of your typically weekly income.
+The maximum amount of payment you can receive is 55 percent of your typically weekly income.
 The exact amount that you awarded is based on the highest quarterly income during a 5 to 18-month period as long you’ve paid SDI fees during that timeframe and have earned a minimum of $300.

 Variations to the law can occur at any time, but most recently, the highest a person can receive on a weekly basis is $1067 and the lowest is $50.
 The amounts received are based on earning brackets.
 Quarterly incomes under $1375 and above $75 are allotted $50 every week of PFL.
 On the other end of the spectrum, individuals whose highest quarterly earnings exceeded $25,196.37 can expect the highest available weekly amount.